 Data Reporter, Grow – Reported and wrote data-driven stories for Grow, a personal finance blog.
 Areas of coverage included real estate, housing, family finance and budgeting, the financial impacts of Covid-19, retirement, investing and car buying.

-Cannabis Wire (Civil Media)
+Cannabis Wire

-June 2018 to Present
+June 2018 to February 2019

 Freelance Developer – Build internal reporting tools and provide data-oriented stories for an online startup covering cannabis policy and economics in the U.S. and around the world.
 Tools allow editors to monitor cannabis-related legislation and government rules, as well as social media statements from public officials, in real time.